aljorge2/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Master’s student at Arizona State University studying Computational Life Sciences.
+I am recently graduated Master’s student from Arizona State University with a degree in Computational Life Sciences.
 I research differential gene expression in The Sex Chromosome Lab and am helping develop a CURE (Course Based Undergraduate Research Experience) at ASU and researching student engagement within that class.
 My hobbies include reading, hiking and rock climbing.
-My career goal is to become a bioinformatician in industry.
+My career goal is to become a bioinformatician in academia or industry.

 {style="text-align: justify;"}